 (C) The Department may periodically require a nonpoint source to revise its temperature management plan to ensure that all practical steps have been taken to mitigate or eliminate the temperature effect of the source on the water body.

-(D) Once approved, a nonpoint source complying with its temperature management plan is deemed in compliance with this rule.

-(i) Compliance Methods.
+(f) Compliance Methods.
 Anthropogenic sources may engage in thermal water quality trading in whole or in part to offset its temperature discharge, so long as the trade results in at least a net thermal loading decrease in anthropogenic warming of the water body, and does not adversely affect a threatened or endangered species.
 Sources may also achieve compliance, in whole or in part, by flow augmentation, hyporheic exchange flows, outfall relocation, or other measures that reduce the temperature increase caused by the discharge.

-(j) Release of Stored Water.
+(g) Release of Stored Water.
 Stored cold water may be released from reservoirs to cool downstream waters in order to achieve compliance with the applicable numeric criteria.
 However, there can be no significant adverse impact to downstream designated beneficial uses as a result of the releases of this cold water, and the release may not contribute to violations of other water quality criteria.
 Where the Department determines that the release of cold water is resulting in a significant adverse impact, the Department may require the elimination or mitigation of the adverse impact.

 (13) Site-Specific Criteria.
 The Department may establish, by separate rulemaking, alternative site-specific criteria for all or a portion of a water body that fully protects the designated use.